mtavares51/mtavares51/README.md

 - 👋 Hi, I’m Miguel Tavares
-- 👀 I’m interested in data science and artificial inteligence applied to Architecture, Engineering and Construction sector
+- 👀 I’m interested in data analytics and artificial inteligence applied to Architecture, Engineering and Construction sector
 - 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on automation of structural engineering workflows
+- 💞️ I’m looking to collaborate on automation of structural engineering workflows, especially parametric modelling of structures.
 - 📫 You can reach me: https://www.linkedin.com/in/miguelmtavares/ or mtavares51@hotmail.com